srid/emanote/README.md

     - <kbd>Ctrl+Shift+P</kbd> to run command "Nix-Env: Select Environment" and select `shell.nix`.
 The extension will ask you to reload VSCode at the end.
 - Press <kbd>Ctrl+Shift+B</kbd> in VSCode, or run `bin/run` (`bin/run-via-tmux` if you have tmux installed) in terminal, to launch the Ema dev server, and navigate to http://localhost:9010/

 All but the final step need to be done only once.
+See [architecture.md](docs/architecture.md) for a high-level overview of the codebase.

 ## Discussion